aldnazr/aldnazr/README.md

 # Introduction

 I'm passionate about software development and have been involved in building several applications across web and mobile platforms.
-You can explore more of my work at my portfolio: [PORTOFOLIO](https://aldnazr.github.io/portofolio)
+You can explore more of my work at [my portfolio](https://aldnazr.github.io/portofolio)

 ## Languages